IoT-Connector (Aka. Product) Management Page

 Note: Content items must be less than 64 MB in size.

 The Logs page is where you may access a connection log of each device’s meta data and a "live" view that displays events associated with a product's API endpoint that came in while the Murano product UI was running.
+When devices connect, disconnect, make provision attempts, and publish data, these events will be logged.
+The logging events are not saved, so they can only be viewed in real time either by the Logs section in the IoT-Connector UI or Murano CLI.
+This is most useful in debugging and development applications.

 The Settings page allows you to configure the